jorisvddonk/questmark/examples/self-describing.md

 So far, you haven't seen any scripting just yet.
 No scripts at all have been invoked so far.
 You can double-check by reading the source code of this questmark document.

 Adding scripting to a document is fairly straightforward.
-You simply use Markdown inline code fragments (which you start and end using backticks (`)) and write Tzo ConciseText Representation (https://github.com/jorisvddonk/tzo#concisetext-representation) in between the backticks that represent your code.
+You simply use Markdown inline code fragments (which you start and end using backticks (\`)) and write Tzo ConciseText Representation (https://github.com/jorisvddonk/tzo#concisetext-representation) in between the backticks that represent your code.
 The most difficult part, really, is writing the *right* code.
 Hopefully, examples in this document and elsewhere will be a good guide for you.

-As an example, if I were to write '1 1 +' between backticks, then Questmark would push the number 1 to the stack twice, and then pop both of them, add them up, pushing the result back to the stack.
-If I wanted to display this result back to the user, I'd use the "emit" foreign opcode: '1 1 + emit'
+As an example, if I were to write \`1 1 +\`, then Questmark would push the number 1 to the stack twice, and then pop both of them, add them up, pushing the result back to the stack.
+If I wanted to display this result back to the user, I'd use the "emit" foreign opcode: \`1 1 + emit\`

 Here, let's give it a spin:

-The result of '1 1 + emit' is: `1 1 + emit`
+The result of \`1 1 + emit\` is: `1 1 + emit`

 Neat!